zainabch123/justeat-tha/README.md

 5. Sorting function - I wanted to showcase skills in being able to display the data in different ways by including the ability to sort the `restaurantData`.
 6. Ability to search any postcode - I did this to further add to the functionality of my app and to further showcase my skills.
 7. Responsive/Mobile-friendly approach - I wanted to showcase my skills in creating flexible layouts using css grid, flexbox, and media queries.
+8. Adding loading spinner - Not specified but thought it was neccesary so that user would be aware their search request is being processed while waiting for the data to be returned.
+9. Adding error handling to frontend and backend - This was necessary so that user would be aware of when/why their search request was not going through.
+I also consider it best practice when dealing with API's.